sublocale/solid-guacamole/README.md

 - integrate with fail2ban to DROP blacklisted IP's prior to jail review
   - log all other traffic with [NETFILTER] tag for log review with sane logging frequency
-  - rate limit any connections that survive fail2ban review
+  - rate limit any connections that survive fail2ban review, create [RATE-LIMIT] tag for log review
 - allow VPN access resulting from https://github.com/hwdsl2/setup-ipsec-vpn

 If you recognize any code and there is no attribution please feel free to add it in.
 I have tried to acknowledge all code but in many cases I was on a google hunt to solve issues and neglected to note sources.